UML-Cyber-Security/CCDC_Practice_Infrastructure/Linux/Kubernetes/Kubernetes.md

 Special Cases

 - The kube-api server acts as a client when talking to the etcd server.
-It can use its server certificates for this, or create seperate ones as a client.
+It can use its server certificates for this, or create separate ones as a client.
 - The kube-api server does the same with the kubelet server and vise versa.

-A kubernetes cluster requires atleast 1 certificate authority to verify all the above certificates.
+A kubernetes cluster requires at least 1 certificate authority to verify all the above certificates.

 Lets now take a look at generating the certificates.
 Our first steps will be getting the CA up and running.